Julius Streicher: Nazism

-In 1921, Streicher left the German Socialist Party and joined the Nazi Party, bringing with him enough members of the DSP to almost double the size of the Nazi Party overnight.
-He would later claim that because his political work brought him into contact with German Jews, he "must therefore have been fated to become later on, a writer and speaker on racial politics".
+On 19 September 1922, Streicher left the DWG after less than one year and formally joined the Nazi Party on 8 October (membership number 17).
+He brought with him enough members to almost double the size of the Nazi Party overnight.
+He later claimed that because his political work brought him into contact with German Jews, he "must therefore have been fated to become later on, a writer and speaker on racial politics".
 He visited Munich in order to hear Adolf Hitler speak, an experience that he later said left him transformed.
 When asked about that moment, Streicher stated:

 Nearly religiously converted by this speech, Streicher believed from this point forward that, "it was his destiny to serve Hitler".

 In May 1923 Streicher founded the sensationalist newspaper Der Stürmer (The Stormer, or, loosely, The Attacker).
 From the outset, the chief aim of the paper was to promulgate antisemitic propaganda; the first issue had an excerpt that stated, "As long as the Jew is in the German household, we will be Jewish slaves.
 Therefore he must go."
 Historian Richard J. Evans describes the newspaper:

 [Der Stürmer] rapidly established itself as the place where screaming headlines introduced the most rabid attacks on Jews, full of sexual innuendo, racist caricatures, made-up accusations of ritual murder, and titillating, semi-pornographic stories of Jewish men seducing innocent German girls.

+Beer Hall Putsch

+In November 1923, Streicher participated in Hitler's first effort to seize power, the failed Beer Hall Putsch in Munich.
+Streicher marched with Hitler in the front row of the would-be revolutionaries.
+For his part, Streicher was arrested, along with other key players that included Hermann Göring (who took a bullet), Wilhelm Frick, Ernst Pöhner, Max Amann, and Ernst Röhm.
+Streicher was also suspended from teaching.
+However, his loyalty to the cause earned him Hitler's lifelong trust and protection; in the years that followed, Streicher would be one of the dictator's few true intimates.
+Streicher, Rudolf Hess, Emil Maurice, and Dietrich Eckart were the only Nazis mentioned in Mein Kampf; in the book, Hitler praised him for subordinating the German Socialist Party to the Nazi Party, a move Hitler believed was essential to the Nazis' success.